 The term "hot start" refers to starting a simulation with an initial condition other zero (cold start).
-Hot starts are used for specifying initial conditions other than the default zero value or restarting simulations at intermediate times.
+Hot starts are used for specifying initial conditions or restarting simulations at intermediate times.
 The hot start controls are set in the Flow tab of the CMS-Flow Model Control window.
-A description of these controls and options are provided in the subsequent sections.